jayahari10001/Ex02-Outlier/README.md

 '''
-Developed By: Ashwin Raaj.S
+Developed By: Jayahri E
-Register Number: 212221230008
+Register Number: 212221040065
 '''
 import pandas as pd
 import numpy as np